0xAX/linux-insides/SysCall/linux-syscall-4.md

 The `bprm_mm_init` defined in the same source code file and as we can understand from the function's name, it makes initialization of the memory descriptor or in other words the `bprm_mm_init` function initializes `mm_struct` structure.
 This structure defined in the [include/linux/mm_types.h](https://github.com/torvalds/linux/blob/master/include/linux/mm_types.h) header file and represents address space of a process.
 We will not consider implementation of the `bprm_mm_init` function because we do not know many important stuff related to the Linux kernel memory manager, but we just need to know that this function initializes `mm_struct` and populate it with a temporary stack `vm_area_struct`.

-After this we calculate the count of the command line arguments which are were passed to the our executable binary, the count of the environment variables and set it to the `bprm->argc` and `bprm->envc` respectively:
+After this we calculate the count of the command line arguments which were passed to our executable binary, the count of the environment variables and set it to the `bprm->argc` and `bprm->envc` respectively:

 ```C
 bprm->argc = count(argv, MAX_ARG_STRINGS);